 The chart above shows that the Division has a liquidity ratio greater than one.
-The Division's liquidity has remained relatively consistent over the last five fiscal years (2017-2018 to 2021-2022) with an average of 2.41.
-The majority of the Division's financial assets are comprised of cash, cash equivalents and short-term portfolio investments (representing approximately 79%), therefore, further increasing the liquidity of the Division.
+The Division's liquidity has remained relatively consistent over the last five fiscal years (2018-2019 to 2022-2023) with an average of 2.23.
+The addition of the new asset retirement obligation (ARO) in 2022-2023 also impacted the Division's liquidity rate (if the ARO liability is removed, the liquidity rate for 2022-2023 increases to 2.14).
+The majority of the Division's financial assets are comprised of cash, cash equivalents and short-term portfolio investments (representing approximately 88.5%), therefore, further increasing the liquidity of the Division.